NotMyTschopp/LiftUp-lschnaitl/README.md

 # LiftUp
 Simple Unity game.
-Try to get as high as can.
+Try to get as high as you can.

  + Dev-Platform: Win 10, Unity 2018.2.14f1, Visual Studio Community 15.9.3
  + Target-Platfrom: Standalone PC